 How to Reset Tire Pressure Light

-You’ve inflated your tires to the right PSI, but your tire pressure light is still on.
+You’ve inflated your tires to the right PSI, but your Toyota tire pressure light is still on.
 It happens sometimes, and you may need to reset it.
-Your tire pressure monitoring system (TPMS) is essential to the safety of your vehicle, and it’s important to ensure it’s activated.
+Your tire pressure monitoring system (TPMS) is essential to the safety of your vehicle as you travel through Springfield, and it’s important to ensure it’s activated.
 If you’re running into any problems when trying to figure out how to reset the TPMS light, follow these steps, or bring your vehicle to the service center at Sam Leman Toyota Bloomington.

-Your TPMS light could be on when your car starts up, or it could turn on while you’re driving.
-You could also have a flashing or blinking tire pressure light (more on that below).
-Whether your tire pressure light turns on while you’re driving around Bloomington or it lights up after you’ve started your car, it is usually because of:
+Your TPMS light could be on when your car starts up, or it could turn on while you’re driving through Morton.
+You could also have a flashing or blinking tire pressure light for Toyota (more on that below).
+Whether your Toyota tire pressure light turns on while you’re driving around Bloomington or lights up after you’ve started your car, it is usually because of:

 The tire pressure sensors use a battery, and if the TPMS light is flashing, it could mean that the battery needs to be replaced.
 It could also indicate a problem with one of the sensors.
 Where is the tire pressure sensor located?
 It is inside the tire attached to the inner part of the rim.
 If you remove the tire from the rim, you’ll see a small cylinder, which is the tire pressure sensor.

 If your TPMS light is flashing, you will want to schedule a service appointment as soon as possible at Sam Leman Toyota Bloomington.
 We can inspect your vehicle, diagnose the problem, and get you back on the road safely in a timely manner.

 How to Reset Your Tire Pressure Light for Toyota

 Once you have properly inflated your tires, the tire pressure light for Toyota should go off on its own.
 If it stays on, try one of the following methods to reset it: